mwender/redcastle-extras/readme.txt

 ```
 /**
- * Display a calander of classes
+ * Display a calender of classes
  *
  * @param      array  $atts {
  *   @type  bool   $remove_title TRUE removes the course title from the class title.